 The DSL will discuss the concerns or allegations with the member of staff who has reported them and will, where necessary, take any immediate steps to ensure the safety of the child/all children affected.
-DSLs should always use their professional judgement to determine whether it is appropriate for alleged behaviour to be to be dealt with internally and, if so, whether any external specialist support is required.
-Where the DSL will follow the procedures below.
 In borderline cases the DSL may wish to consult with Children's Social Care and/or any other external agencies to determine the most appropriate response.